Your Solution for Missing Teeth

 Do I need to be a certain age to get a dental bridge?

 In most cases, dentists don’t recommend bridges for children.
 On the other hand, there aren’t patients that are too old for a bridge.
-Once patients are in their late teens, typically dentists will be able to place a bridge, since their jaw has finished growing for the most part.
+Once patients are in their late teens, typically, dentists will be able to place a bridge, since their jaw has nearly completed the growing process.

 Can I get a bridge after having a tooth removed?